quicwg/wg-materials/interim-17-10/minutes.md

 * Where the ACKs go for client clear text?
 * Difficult to test some of the reject cases.
 Need some wiki document to explain which port does what.
 * There's a problem with the HTTP/0.9 specification.
 After the get is it a FIN or not?
 * Working out the best way to float the logs around.
-Lars and ekr offer web servers that allow the logs to be returned.
+Lars and EKR offer web servers that allow the logs to be returned.
 * HRR logic is maybe not what you think it is.

 We started a slack it's not under note well.
 It's just for talking about getting interop.
 Issues need to be on the ietf mailing list.
-If you'd like an invite ask anybody for one (e.g., chairs, ekr, mcmanus, etc.).
+If you'd like an invite ask anybody for one (e.g., chairs, EKR, mcmanus, etc.).

 We're also starting to work on flow control, but we're not sure how to test it.

 Toying with the idea of setting up some CI of all the implementations.
-If you're interested contacted ekr.
+If you're interested contacted EKR.

 Patrick: What's implementation draft02 targeted at for Singapore?